mayur52550/demo-repo/README.md

 # demo-repo
-this is just a practice to learn github
+this is just a practice to learn github.